 There’s a lot that’s good in this film, but let’s start with the bad: A Few Good Men is clunky!
 It’s a visually tedious movie.
 Rob Reiner’s style is nothing but alternating, unremarkable medium shots and close-ups, which is fine.
 He gets out of the way of the actors and the screenplay, but has no intuition of how to gracefully elevate the material.
 The score, meanwhile, has all the nuance of an aluminum baseball bat, thwacking our ear drums rather than texturing the film.

-And there’s the screenplay by Aaron Sorkin.
+And there’s the minor pimples on Aaron Sorkin’s screenplay.
 Its 138 minutes move briskly, but that’s still a half hour longer than the movie needs to be.
+(Maybe that’s more than a pimple.)
 The first act is bizarrely structured, with some oddly-timed flashbacks that probably aren’t even necessary.
 Later, an officer played by J.T.
 Walsh becomes the story’s most important character for two scenes before abruptly dying; he could easily have been edited out.
 Perhaps worst of all, Sorkin breaks the most important rule about characters making plans during the climax: If they narrate their plan in advance, it needs to fail or go sideways in some way.

 The film suffers a bit in retrospect thanks to Sorkin using (and, frankly, refining) so many of the beats and lines from this script in his many projects in the ensuing 30 years.
 It’s the old problem of something innovative feeling formulaic after its influence spreads.